unlock-protocol/unlock/unlock-protocol-com/blog/cerfification-launch.md

 ![price-quantity-min.png](/images/blog/certifications/price-quantity-min.png)

-If the case where you do choose to make your certification purchasable, you will need to set a price and a maximum supply of certifications.
+In case you do choose to make your certification purchasable, you will need to set a price and a maximum supply of certifications.

 ![price-quantity-2-min.png](/images/blog/certifications/price-quantity-2-min.png)